telerik/winforms-docs/gridview/columns/working-with-columnchooser.md

 {{endregion}}

-__VisibleInColumnChooser:__ by setting this property for each column you determine whether the column will be visible in the Column Chooser when dragged to it.
+__VisibleInColumnChooser:__ By setting this property for each column you determine whether the column will be visible in the Column Chooser when dragged to it.
 By default this property is set to *true* for all columns:

 #### Determines if the specified column is going to be visible in the column chooser dialog